Treatment for COPD

 Curare 6 is used where there is shortness of breath.
 It is helpful in sleep apnea (blockage of the respiratory tract during sleep) and other respiratory problems like disturbing dry cough and breathlessness.

 Senega and Strychninum 30 are helpful when a persistent cough comes with chest pain and respiratory issues like breathlessness.

 Other homeopathic medications used to treat COPD include Bryonia alba for dry coughs and pressure in the chest, Phosphorus, Sulphur, and Calcarea Carbonica.

 Treatment for COPD in Philadelphia

-Homeopathic medicines can make a great combination with orthodox medicines or are worth a try in the treatment of chronic obstructive pulmonary disorders.
-Although they are given based on principles of Chinese medicine, scientific proof on their effectiveness in COPD is increasing.
-Homeopathic medications may provide a much more natural and organic way in the treatment of COPD.
+Homeopathic medicines can be a great combination with orthodox medicines or are worth a try in treating chronic obstructive pulmonary disorders.
+Although they are given based on principles of Chinese Medicine, scientific proof of their effectiveness in COPD is increasing.
+Homeopathic medications may provide a much more natural and organic way to treat COPD.

 At the Philadelphia Homeopathic Clinic, Dr. Tsan treats COPD using homeopathic remedies individually selected for each patient based on symptoms, generalities, and a person’s constitution.

-To book your appointment for homeopathic evaluation contact us by calling (267) 403-3085 or use our online scheduling system.
+To book your homeopathic evaluation appointment, call (267) 403-3085 or our online scheduling system.